Hoshiarpur district: Language

 At the time of the 2011 census, 93.74% of the population spoke Punjabi and 5.27% Hindi as their first language.

+Health

+In the year 2017, Hoshiarpur district had the highest number of malaria cases in Punjab at 153.

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Hoshiarpur, as of year 2020.

+The table below shows the district nutrition profile of Hoshiarpur of women between the ages of 15 to 49 years, as of year 2020.

+The table below shows the number of road accidents and people affected in Hoshiarpur district by year.

 Economy

 In 2006 the Ministry of Panchayati Raj named Hoshiarpur one of the country's 250 most backward districts (out of a total of 640).
 It is the only district in Punjab currently receiving funds from the Backward regions Grant Fund Programme (BRGF).

+Hoshiarpur has 6,480 registered industrial units, which employ more than 31 thousand employees.
+There are 24 large and medium industries, where more than 15,000 people work.